Odu’a Investment, NOP Move to Address Unemployment, Poverty in South-east

 He said Lagos is so highly populated…”so our policies support the vulnerable, and our THEMES PLUS Developmental Agenda is a testimony of our passion to serve the people of this great state and give opportunities for everyone to fulfill their potential.

-“But the government cannot do it alone; philanthropy by the private sector plays a crucial role in complementing government efforts by tackling social issues and enhancing the lives of our citizens.
+“But the government cannot do it alone; philanthropy by the private sector plays a crucial role in complementing government efforts by tackling social issues and enhancing the lives of our citiens.

 “More importantly, it acts as a strategic tool for addressing youth unemployment, women empowerment and promoting sustainable job creation throughout our region.